kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

     kubectl edit service nginx
     ```

-    Edit the service until it looks like this
+    Edit the `spec:` part of the service until it looks like this.
+Don't change anything above `spec:`

     ```yaml
-    apiVersion: v1
-    kind: Service
-    metadata:
-      name: nginx
-      namespace: default
     spec:
       ports:
       - port: 80